IADC ART Spark Tank Meeting Minutes

 The mission of the IADC ART Spark Tank is to provide opportunity to provide technology entrepreneurs an opportunity to pitch their products and ideas (“Sparks”) to a panel of drilling contractors and operators (“Sharks”).
 The purpose is to provide insights to technology developers into what matters to those they are innovating for.
 Only Sharks ask questions of the presenters.

-Rob Shank, Parker Drilling, Senior Director Global Drilling Operational Excellence
+Rob Shank, Sr. Director Global Drilling Operational Excellence, Parker Drilling

-Speakers have 15 minutes, with 15 minutes allotted for Sharks’ Q&A:
+Speakers had 15 minutes to present, with 15 minutes allotted for Sharks’ Q&A.